oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ### $U$ Matrix Orthogonalization
 As mentioned above, when extra filler vectors are needed to complete the $U$ matrix, we need to orthogonalize the matrix.

-An efficient algorithm to do this is already implemented in our [QR Decomposition sample](../qrd/README.md), so here we will insert an instance of the `fpga_linalg::streamingQRD` design.
+An efficient algorithm to do this is already implemented in our [QR Decomposition sample](../qrd/README.md), so here we will insert an instance of the `fpga_linalg::streamingQRD` functor from [`streaming_qrd.hpp`](../../include/streaming_qrd.hpp).
 The $Q$ output of this kernel is orthogonalized $U$ matrix.
 Since we only care about the orthogonalized $U$ matrix, $R$ output of the Streaming QRD kernel is discarded.

 ### Demonstration Testbench
 In this sample, a testbench is used to demonstrate the SVD design.